GoogleChrome/devtools-docs/docs/timeline.md

  - The **empty green bars** are the rasterization.
 A worker thread spawned by the compositor is what handles these.

 Both are paint, they just represent different sub-tasks of the job.
 If you're having performance issues you can look at what properties you're changing.
-Then, see if there is a compositor-only way to achieve the same ends. <a href="http://csstriggers.com/">CSS Triggers</a> can help here.
+Then, see if there is a compositor-only way to achieve the same ends. <a href="http://csstriggers.com/">CSS Triggers</a> can help with identifying a solution to this.

 #### Viewing frame rate statistics ###